SafetyOrange/ExhibitionScript/README.md

 4.Set the application to auto-run on login (as well as have your profile auto login) via system preferences -> Users

 5.You may need to go into your security settings and add the reformatted application into a list of applications with the power to "control your computer."
 SysPrefs->Security->Privacy.
-Any changes you make will require you to Readd the new app to the list.
+Any changes you make will require you to re-add the new app to the list.

 Good Luck!